-- 1. Regular class attendance - 2.
+- 1. Full class attendance is required.
+Since class weekends are experiential and involve group process, there is no effective "make up" to class attendance.
+Consult instructor regarding any absences in advance.
+Missed class time may result in an incomplete. - 2.
 Since this course is designed to be an interactive experiential exploration of Ecotherapy, students' participation is class discussions and activities are essential.
 If there are any questions or concerns regarding the participation in any particular experiential exercise, please notify the instructor.
 Class participation includes: - a.
 Informed discussion of reading assignments - b.
 Engagement in class role plays and activities - c.
 Personal reflections regarding in-class activities - d.
 Respectful and constructive feedback on peers oral and written work - 3.
-Short personal description paper - 4.
-Reflection/process paper for Weekend One (3 pages) - 5.
-Self directed exercises and journal entries during the mid-course month including: - a.
+Personal description paper - 4.
+Reflection/process paper (2-3 pages, single spaced plus references) - 5.
+Self-directed exercises and journal entries during the mid-course month including: - a.
 Place Bonding Exercise and sharing of journal entries in some creative way - b.
-Screen Time/ Nature Time Log and sharing summary with class - c.
 Presentation of a Current Topic of Interest Related to Ecotherapy/Applied Ecopsychology - 6.
-Final paper (8 10 pages) integrating theoretical constructs of ecotherapy, a detailed discussion of an ecotherapeutic practice, counseling ethics, and reflection on how ecotherapy informs your current or future professional practice.
+Final term paper (6-8 pages, excluding cover page and references)

-Personal Description Paper - due prior to first class - by Thursday, 9/18/14
+Personal Description Paper - due prior to first class - by Thursday, 9/8/16

-Short personal description (2-3 paragraphs): Describe yourself (e.g., background and academic focus), your interest in and/or experiences with ecotherapy or related areas, and any goals you have for this course.
+Short personal description (2-3 paragraphs) of yourself (e.g., background and academic focus), your interest in and/or experiences with ecotherapy or related areas, and any goals you have for this course.
 Please email your personal description to the instructor as an attachment in a Word-compatible document.

-Reflection/Process Paper - due Sunday, 9/28/14
+Reflection/ Process Paper - due Monday, 9/19/16

-Students will submit a 3- page reflection/process paper after the first weekend meeting.
-This paper should focus on the readings to date and at least one class activity.
-The paper should (1) summarize your observations of the reading material and exercises, (2) describe your intellectual and emotional responses, (3) and describe how the content relates to your personal life and your academic or professional plans.
-Papers should be submitted in APA format.
+Students will submit a 2-3 page reflection/process paper after the first weekend meeting.
+In this paper, you should engage with the main ideas in one or more of the assigned readings.
+You can also draw on class exercises and discussion from our first weekend meeting.
+Quote from critical passages in the articles to develop your ideas in a scholarly manner.
+Papers should be submitted in APA format with a cover page and references.
+Good grammar, spelling, and polished writing are important!
 Please email your paper to the instructor as an attachment in a Word-compatible document.
 Your paper with comments will be returned to you via email.

-Mid-course Exercise: Place Bonding - due Saturday, 10/18/14
+Mid-course Exercise: Place Bonding - due Sunday, 10/16/16